Work on World War I memorial goes on amid pandemic

 In December 2014, Congress authorized a monument to honor those who fought in the Great War.

-Weishaar, a graduate of the University of Arkansas, Fayetteville's Fay Jones School of Architecture, has been focusing on the project since winning the World War I commission's international design competition in January 2016.
+Weishaar, a graduate of the University of Arkansas' Fay Jones School of Architecture, has been focusing on the project since winning the World War I commission's international design competition in January 2016.

 He was just 25 years old at the time.
 He's 30 now and lives in Washington.